 Wolfgang Amadeus Mozart – (1756 to 1791)

 Throughout his frequent trips to Prague, Mozart lodged with friends in the small, picturesque, Neoclassic Villa Bertramka, now called the Mozart Museum.
-Mozart always felt more loved in Prague than he did in his native country, and the villa, bordered by a tranquil garden, conserves artifacts from the time he spent there.
+Mozart always felt more loved in Prague than he did in his native country, and the villa, bordered by a tranquil garden, conserves artefacts from the time he spent there.
 Informal concerts are hosted some evenings and afternoons, either in the small concert hall or in the garden (entry to the museum -110CZK, each day April to October 09:30 to 18:00, November to March 09:30 to 17:00, Mozartova 169, at Praha 5; from the Metro: Anděl is a ten-minute walk—go towards Hotel Móvenpick, then head up the alley to the rear of the hotel; telephone: 257 317 465, www.bertramka.cz).

 Bedřich Smetana – (1824 to 1884)

 Smetana was Czech classical music’s founder.
 His statue is situated at the front of Smetana Museum, intently listening to the sound of the River Vltava, close to Charles Bridge (entry to the museum – 50CZK, Wednesday to Monday 10:00 to 17:00, shut Tuesday, Novotného Lávka, at Praha 1, telephone: 224 229 075).
-Similar to the German Richard Wagner, Smetana wanted to arouse the nationalist, romantic spirit of the Czech people.
+Like the German Richard Wagner, Smetana wanted to arouse the nationalist, romantic spirit of the Czech people.
 His best piece, the series of symphonic poems named Má Vlast (My Country), was based on myths and places symbolic to the Czechs.
-The most beautiful poem, Vltava, is read to attract your attention while trains arrive in the stations.
+The most beautiful poem, Vltava, is read to attract your attention while trains arrive at the stations.